spolaniareyes/spolaniareyes.github.io/content/authors/spolaniareyes/_index.md

 organizations:
   - name: University of Navarra
     url: https://en.unav.edu/web/school-of-economics-and-business

+# Short bio (displayed in user profile at end of posts)
+bio: I'm interested in Behavioral/Experimental/Development and Social Psychology

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.